 This category applied to all vessels less than 40 ft length overall (LOA) and catcher vessels fishing with jig gear (which includes handline, jig, troll, and dinglebar troll gear).
 Inclusion in this pool is re-evaluated each year in the Annual Deployment Plan and may change in the future.
 Eligible landings from vessels in the no selection pool are included in the observer fee assessment.

 Vessel Selection Pool1

 This category applied to catcher vessels fishing with hook-and-line and pot gear that are greater than or equal to 40 ft and less than 57.5 ft LOA.
 Vessel owners or operators in this pool were not required to log trips into the Observer Declare and Deploy System.
-However, a subset of vessels, randomly selected by NMFS, were required to take observers for every groundfish or halibut fishing trip that occurred during a specified 2-month period.
-Owners of selected vessels were contacted by NMFS at least 30 days in advance of the 2-month period.
+However, a subset of vessels, randomly selected by NOAA Fisheries, were required to take observers for every groundfish or halibut fishing trip that occurred during a specified 2-month period.
+Owners of selected vessels were contacted by NOAA Fisheries at least 30 days in advance of the 2-month period.